Middle-earth: Shadow of War: Release

 Shadow of War was officially announced by Monolith Productions and publisher Warner Bros.
 Interactive Entertainment in March 2017.
 The title was originally scheduled to be released in August 2017, but in June of that year, the publisher announced that the release would be put off for two months, to make sure the game meets "the highest quality experience" for players.
 The game was released for PlayStation 4, Windows, and Xbox One on October 10, 2017.
+A port for Nintendo Switch 2, including all DLC content, is set to release on September 30, 2026.
 A free-to-play companion game for iOS and Android devices was also released on September 28, 2017, ahead of the console/PC versions.
 Developed by IUGO Mobile Entertainment, mobile companion versions of Shadow of War are played as a real-time strategy role-playing video game from a top-down perspective, where players can recruit characters from the console/PC versions of the game and other characters from its predecessor and The Lord of the Rings film trilogy to fight Sauron's forces in small-scale battles.

 On March 3, 2016, Monolith's executive producer, Michael David Forgey, died of cancer.
 To commemorate the loss of Shadow of Wars executive producer, Monolith, and Warner Bros. announced a downloadable content (DLC) named "Forthog Orc-Slayer".
 Originally selling for $5, Warner Bros. promised to donate $3.50 of the proceeds from each sale of the DLC made from any of the majority of the U.S. states to the Forgey family through December 31, 2019.
 Warner Bros. was criticized for attempting to cash in on Forgey's death.
 Following a public backlash, on September 27, 2017, the DLC was made free to all who purchased the game and all proceeds were refunded to those who purchased it beforehand, in favor of Warner Bros. making a lump sum donation to the Forgey family.